data-lessons/23-rd-things/_episodes/03-data-lifecycle.md

 ## Getting started: The lifecycle of research data

 Data often have a longer lifespan than the research project that creates them.
-Follow-up projects may analyse or add to the data, and data may be reused by other researchers.
+Follow-up projects may analyze or add to the data, and data may be reused by other researchers.
 Journals publishers are increasingly mandating that the data underpinning a journal article be retained and made accessible for the long term.

 A data lifecycle shows the different phases a dataset goes through as the research project moves from "having a brilliant idea" to "making groundbreaking discoveries" to "telling the world about it"

+> ## Data Lifecycle
-1. Take a look at the [UK Data Archive Research Data Lifecycle](http://www.data-archive.ac.uk/create-manage/life-cycle)
+>1.
+Take a look at the [UK Data Archive Research Data Lifecycle](http://www.data-archive.ac.uk/create-manage/life-cycle)
-2. Click on each of the pink circles to see what happens with data at each stage of the lifecycle.
+>2.
+Click on each of the pink circles to see what happens with data at each stage of the lifecycle.
+>3.
+How does this mesh with your understanding of the research lifecycle?
 {.challenge}

+>## Data through the lifecycle
-**Consider**: what other things impact how data is managed through the lifecycle? eg funding policies which make sharing the data mandatory, or data which is part of an ongoing longitudinal study.
+>What other things impact how data is managed through the lifecycle? eg funding policies which make sharing the data mandatory, or data which is part of an ongoing longitudinal study.
 {.discussion}

 ## Learn more: Managing data through the lifecycle